-Summary: During the final battle, Hermione is unexpectedly swept headfirst into an alternate world of opposites where Dumbledore rules as Dark Lord and Muggle technology and Dark Magic have revolutionized Britain.
-Light wizards who attempted resistance under Tom Riddle and the Malfoys' leadership have been left to a nightmarish fate, giving Hermione a new cause - and very different allies - as she impersonates her own alternate dimension counterpart, a superficial beauty queen called "My," to survive.
-But can she fix another shattered world and still get back to her own?
+Summary: During the final battle, Hermione is unexpectedly swept headfirst into a dystopian world of opposites where Dumbledore rules as Dark Lord and Muggle technology and the Dark Arts have revolutionized Britain.
+Light wizards who attempted resistance under Tom Riddle and the Malfoys' leadership have been left to a nightmarish fate, giving Hermione a new cause - and very different allies - as she impersonates her own 'reversed' incarnation, an elite beauty queen called "My," to survive.
+But can she help save another shattered world... and still get back to her own?

 HG/DM, more pairings TBA, HBP friendly.

 IMPORTANT NOTE BEFORE YOU START: This story is a strange canon/AU hybrid that really does its best to stick to details from the original books.
 However, I sketched out the outline before Book 7 was published, so the facts inside it only follow canon directly up until and including Book 6.
 After HBP, it will be partially AU.
 Much of the Horcruxes/storyline/details from Deathly Hallows will be included, but the "final battle," the ultimate fate of some of the characters, and a few other scenes are different (for the purposes of this story, the final battle was not the Battle of Hogwarts).

 The Prologue takes place a year and a half after HBP occurred, and the final battle six months after it did in canon.